GeniusDai/kingpin/examples/quick_start/README.md

 ### Step 2.
 Define you own TPSharedData

 Define the data shared between threads.
-Since on EXTRA DATA(except the listening socket and mutex) to be shared in this simple demo, we just derive from the base class.
+Since no EXTRA DATA to be shared in the simple demo, just derive from the base class (or use the base class).

 ```
 class SharedData : public ServerTPSharedData {